 MTSU sophomore Elise Stein won the hearts of judges recently to be crowned Miss Volunteer 2018 and now hopes that success continues in her bid to become the next Miss Tennessee later this year.

 The Miss Volunteer Scholarship Pageant was held in mid-January in Lexington, Tennessee, where Stein was crowned by reigning Miss Tennessee Caty Davis.
-An MTSU honor student, Stein went through a series of categories, including evening gown and an on-stage questionnaire, before claiming her title.
+Stein went through a series of categories, including evening gown and an on-stage questionnaire, before claiming her title.

 The Mt.
 Juliet, Tennessee, native is no stranger to the pageant scene.
 In addition to her recent victory, Stein has competed in the Miss Tennessee Teen USA pageant twice, making the competition’s final five each time.